Planned Giving Means Stewardship

 Support The Idlewild Foundation and its Gospel Mission

 God was creative in Genesis 1.
 Just look at a butterfly and compare it to an aardvark to see how creative He was.
 Add to that the fact that you were made in His image and the idea of creativity becomes special.
-Part of that image in which you were made is God’s creativity, meaning that you were made with innate creativity.
-You can learn to give creatively, legally and wisely.
+You were made with an innate creativity.
+God also was incredibly generous and we are made to be generous as well.
+You can learn to generously give and to do it creatively, legally and wisely.

 Don’t Wait Until You Die - Put Your Retirement Funds and Assets to Work for Yourself and for God Now